Dyer Arts Center

 Milton H. and Ray B. Ohringer

-The Milton H. and Ray B. Ohringer Gallery is dedicated to improving educational opportunities for deaf and hard-of-hearing young people, Ray Ohringer funded construction of the Milton H. and Ray B. Ohringer Gallery in the Dyer Arts Center.
-Ray, who retired from IBM after 34 years, lives in New York, NY and Boca Raton, FL.
-She and her late husband, Milton, who was a certified public accountant, established The Milton H. and Ray B. Ohringer Endowed Scholarship Fund at NTID.
+The Milton H. and Ray B. Ohringer Gallery is dedicated to improving educational opportunities for deaf and hard-of-hearing young people.
+Ray Ohringer, funded construction of the gallery in the Dyer Arts Center.
+She retired from IBM after 34 years and passed away in August 2018.
+She and her husband, Milton, who prior to his death in October 1999 was a certified public accountant, established The Milton H. and Ray B. Ohringer Endowed Scholarship Fund at NTID in 1998.

 The Joseph F. and Helen C. Dyer Arts Center at RIT/NTID welcomes all visitors.

 The Joseph F. and Helen C. Dyer Arts Center is a state-of-the-art facility at the National Technical Institute for the Deaf on the campus of Rochester Institute of Technology in Rochester, New York.
-It is located inside the Lyndon Baines Johnson Building.
-The postal address is 52 Lomb Memorial Drive, Rochester, NY 14623.
+It is located inside Lyndon Baines Johnson Hall.
+The postal address is:

 From the Airport: